UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

       one month so you can retrieve data.
     - **Friday 5 March 2021**: Queues will be drained.
 Any jobs left will never run.
-    - **Thursday 1 April 2021**: Access to the login nodes will be removed and all data will be deleted..
+    - **Thursday 1 April 2021**: Access to the login nodes will be removed and all data will be deleted.

 ## Applying for an account